Knowledge-Graph-Hub/kg-chat/README.md

 1. **Import KG**: Load nodes and edges into a database (default: duckdb).
     ```shell
-    poetry run kg import
+    poetry run kg import --data-dir data
     ```

 2. **Test Query**: Run a test query.
-NOTE: `--data-dir` is a required parameter for all commands.
+   > NOTE: `--data-dir` is a required parameter for all commands.
+This is the path for the directory which contains the nodes.tsv and edges.tsv file.
+The filenames are expected to be exactly that.
     ```shell
     poetry run kg test-query --data-dir data
     ```